behas/lucene-skos/README.md

 Check out the sources

-    git clone git://github.com/behas/lucene-SKOS.git
+    git clone git://github.com/behas/lucene-skos.git

 Build and package the sources

-    cd lucene-SKOS
+    cd lucene-skos
     mvn package

-Choose an archive from the _target_ subdirectory and proceed as in the binary installation.
+Choose and unpack a lucene-skos archive from the _dist_ subdirectory

-    tar -xzf target/luceneSKOS-0.2-bin-with-dependencies.tar.gz
+    tar -xzf dist/lucene-skos-0.2.tar.gz

 ### Using lucene-skos with Apache Lucene

-If you want to use the lucene-SKOS analyzer in an application that already uses Lucene make sure that the analyzer jar `luceneSKOS-VERSION-jar` and all its dependencies (currently only [Jena][jena]) are located in your classpath (= build path in Eclipse).
+If you want to use the lucene-skos analyzer in an application that already uses Lucene make sure that the analyzer jar `luceneSKOS-VERSION-jar` and all its dependencies (currently only [Jena][jena]) are located in your classpath (= build path in Eclipse).

-### Using lucene-SKOS with Apache Solr
+### Using lucene-skos with Apache Solr

-Installing lucene-SKOS with Solr largely depends on how you deployed Solr in your environment.
+Installing lucene-skos with Solr largely depends on how you deployed Solr in your environment.
 Follow the _Getting Started_ section of the [Solr Tutorial](http://lucene.apache.org/solr/tutorial.html) and make sure you can start up your Solr instance.
 Make sure _SOLR_HOME_ is set.

     cd $SOLR_HOME/example
     java -jar start.jar